ishandutta2007/free-api/README.md

  - Circular traffic situation : Able to determine the situation of circular traffic situation , Traffic information for 2 minutes - <a href="https://www.free-api.com/doc/267"> Interface address </a>

- - Designated traffic situation </a> b>: Able to determine the traffic conditions on the designated line, the traffic information is 2 minutes - <a href="https://www.free-api.com/doc/268"> Interface address </a>
+ - Designated traffic situation </a> : Able to determine the traffic conditions on the designated line, the traffic information is 2 minutes - <a href="https://www.free-api.com/doc/268"> Interface address </a>

  - Input prompt (can be called online) : Provides a query list based on keywords entered by the user to return a list of suggestions - <a href="https://www.free-api.com/doc/269"> Interface address </a>